omprakash414/HMDA_Workshop2026/Day4_Commands.md

                     -o normalized_tables/all_pathabundance_cpm.tsv \
                     --units cpm --update-snames

+3. Transfer Data to Local Machine

+Note: Run these commands on your local personal computer's terminal, not the server.

+Open a new terminal on your personal computer, create a folder for your project, and securely copy (scp) the normalized files from the server to your local machine.

 # Create a folder for your project locally
 mkdir -p ~/Desktop/Metagenomics_Analysis

 # Securely copy the normalized tables to your local machine
 scp "sagar@192.168.3.254:~/human_outputs/normalized_tables/*.tsv" ~/Desktop/Metagenomics_Analysis/